IntelPython/numba-dpex/docs/index.rst

 via the `dpctl <https://github.com/IntelPython/dpctl>`_ package.
 Support for other SYCL runtime libraries may be added in the future.

-The main feature of Numba-dppy is to let programmers write data-parallel kernels directly in Python.
+The main feature of the extension is to let programmers write data-parallel kernels directly in Python.
 Such kernels can be written in two different ways: an explicit API superficially similar to OpenCL, and an implicit API that generates kernels from NumPy library calls, Numba's ``prange`` statement, and `other "data-parallel by construction" expressions <https://numba.pydata.org/numba-doc/latest/user/parallel.html>`_ that Numba is able to parallelize.
-Following are two examples to demonstrate the two ways in which kernels may be written in a Numba-dppy program.
+Following are two examples to demonstrate the two ways in which kernels may be written using the extension.

-  - Defining a data-parallel kernel explicitly in Numba-dppy.
+  - Defining a data-parallel kernel explicitly.

     .. code-block:: python